-Only those staff employed and fully vetted by the School, and known to the Head of Boarding to be a part of the House team (such as tutors, cleaners, matrons, maintenance team etc) are permitted entry into School House under conditions where they may for any time be unsupervised by the Housemaster or his representative.
-Any ancillary, contract or unchecked staff will have had to have signed into the main school reception in compliance with visitor policies, and will therefore have a visitor badge on arrival at School House.
-All persons visiting boarding accommodation (e.g. visitors, outside delivery/maintenance personnel) are kept under sufficient staff supervision to prevent them gaining substantial unsupervised access to boarders or their accommodation.
+- Only those staff employed and fully vetted by the School and known to the Head of Boarding to be a part of the House team (such as tutors, cleaners, matrons, maintenance team etc) are permitted entry into School House under conditions where they may for any time be unsupervised by the Housemaster or his representative.
+Any ancillary, contract or unchecked staff will have had to have signed into the main school reception in compliance with Visitors and Strangers on Site Policy and will therefore have a visitor badge on arrival at School House.
+All persons visiting boarding accommodation (e.g. visitors, outside delivery/maintenance personnel) are kept under sufficient staff supervision to prevent them gaining substantial unsupervised access to boarders or their accommodation. - For all members of staff households who are aged 16 and over (not on the roll of, nor employed by, the school) and who live on the same premises as boarders, an Enhanced certificate with a check of the Children's Barred List must be obtained from the Disclosure and Barring Service (DBS).
+Anyone not related to the Head of Boarding, will have to have express permission from the Head, before they can reside permanently at the Boarding House.

-Reference should also be made to the H&S Policy - Strangers on Site section for further guidance on safeguarding boarders.
+Reference should also be made to the Visitors and Strangers on Site Policy section for further guidance on safeguarding boarders.